MelkhiorVintageComputing/VintageBusFPGA_Common/README.md

 * fpga_blk_dma.py: a block DMA between a LIteSDRAM port and a set of FIFOs.
 Used to create burst (SBus) or block (NUbus) accesses from the device to the host memory.
 Used by RAM-based "disks".

 * wb_master.py: A small Wishbone master (originally from enjoy-gigital) that can do basic read/write/wait commands.
 Used to configure the DDR3 controller w/o firmware.

+## Not included:

+* Other framebuffers: SBusFPGA has other framebuffers (1-bit bw2, 8-bit cg3, accelerated 8-bit cg6) that 'emaulate' (in a limited way) vintage framebuffers.
+SBus-specific.

+* TRNG: a small True Random Number Generator, based on an old version of the neorv32's trng.
+Should be moved here, currently only in SBusFPGA.

+* USB: Dolu1990's OHCI USB controller & standard Litex wrapper.

+* SDRAM: standard LiteDRAM controller.

+* Crypto engine: a very customized version of the Betrusted.IO crypto engine, featuring AES and GCM support and a Load/Store unit.
+Should be moved here, currently only in SBusFPGA.

+* sdcard: standard LiteSDCard controller.